tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/create-service-sas.md

 - Queues can't be cleared, and their metadata can't be written.
 - Containers can't be leased.

-To construct an SAS that grants access to these operations, use an account SAS.
+To construct a SAS that grants access to these operations, use an account SAS.
 For more information, see [Create an account SAS](create-account-sas.md).

 > [!IMPORTANT]
 > Shared access signatures are keys that grant permissions to storage resources, and you should protect them just as you would protect an account key.
 Perform operations that use shared access signatures only over an HTTPS connection, and distribute shared access signature URIs only on a secure connection, such as HTTPS.